gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 Before 2017, it was really inconvenient to use C# in Mac.
 But things have changed.
 MS released Visual Studio for Mac in 2017!
 You don’t have to overcome the painful route like in old days.

-<Goto href=”https://www.visualstudio.com/vs/mac/”>Go to Visual Studio for Mac website.</Goto>
+[Goto href="https://www.visualstudio.com/vs/mac/"]Go to Visual Studio for Mac website.[/Goto]

 [Image: Visual Studio Mac]